eclipse-tractusx/digital-product-pass/dpp-tutorial/explorer-path.md

 ---

-## Step 2 - Create a Digital Twin integrating the generated DPP as a submodel
+## Step 2 - Create a Digital Twin integrating the generated DPP model as a submodel

 In this step, you will create a Digital Twin of your provided Car part and setup Digital Twin provisioning services as a data provider.
 Additionally, it here you create and register aspect models into the data service.